mramshaw/Google-Assistant/README.md

 ![Google Assistant cancel](images/Google_Assistant_cancel.png)

+Likewise, the large "X" (top left) may be tapped or clicked to terminate the app.

-Likewise, the "cancel" lozenge or the large 'X' in the top left corner may be tapped or clicked at any time to terminate the app.
+In the Actions Simulator, the "cancel" lozenge may be tapped or clicked to terminate the app.

+[This lozenge will not be presented on Android devices unless programmed.]

 ## Wake Word